 From here, you want to go to the transpose tool section and check that off.
 What the transpose function does is it acts as a lookup and reference formula that flips the X and Y axis of a document and categorizes the data so.
 After that is selected, you want to hit OK.

 Step 4: Paste and Set up a Filter

-With the cell already selected in step 2, you are now presented with the data swapped with the rows and columns changed.
+With the cell already selected in step 2, you see the data swapped with the rows and columns.
 With the data now transposed, you set up a filter at the top.
 You can do this with a quick command with a CTRL + SHIFT + Right Arrow.
-You should do this so you can view the data and change it based on the settings you need like setting up dates in alphabetical order, or sorting data from high to low.
+You should do this so you can view the data and change it based on the settings you need prefer like alphabetical order, or sorting data from high to low.
 It’s also a good habit to do so you can view all of your data trends without mixing up different KPI’s.

-Moving columns and rows in excel is pretty simple.
-Another quick tip that you can do to save space is move the text at the top to go up and down instead of left to right.
-You can do this if you have long titles like I have in the excel document.
-To do this, you simply select the entire header and head over to the home tab.
+Moving columns and rows in Excel is pretty simple.
+Another quick tip that you can do to save space moves the text at the top to go up and down instead of left to right.
+You can do this if you have long titles as I have in the excel document.
+To do this, you select the entire header and head over to the home tab.
 From the home tab, you want to look for the text that is in the alignment section.
-You will see a section that has a letter A and a letter B that is going up in an angle.
-Simply click on this section and change the format of the text to see if it works best for your document.
+You will see a section that has a letter A and a letter B that is going up at an angle.
+Click on this section and change the format of the text to see if it works best for your document.